 One of the common questions we're asked is "Do I really need SaaS metrics?
 Don't regular Generally Accepted Accounting Principles (GAAP) financials work just fine?"

-The short answer is that SaaS metrics are, indeed, crucial, though you will want to couple them with traditional GAAP reporting to get an accurate view of your organization's past, present, and future financial condition.
+The short answer is that software as a service (SaaS) metrics are, indeed, crucial, though you will want to couple them with traditional GAAP reporting to get an accurate view of your organization's past, present, and future financial condition.

 Unlike the old-school software model where sales and marketing investments were rewarded with big cash payments when the deal closed, SaaS companies take their payments incrementally over time.

-Without a view into a firm's unit economics (the cost to acquire a single customer and what profit that customer is expected to bring in over time), you wouldn't know if or when the company even has the ingredients required to become profitable.
+Without a view into a firm's unit economics (customer acquisition costs and what profit that customer is expected to bring in over time), you wouldn't know if or when the company even has the ingredients required to become profitable.

-Another area where GAAP financials fall short is understanding churn and revenue composition.
-GAAP financials don't provide visibility into when customers churn or the makeup of your revenue.
-It's really challenging to manage a SaaS business without clarity on these important factors.
+Another area where GAAP financials fall short is understanding churn rate and revenue composition.
+GAAP financials don't provide visibility into churned customers or the makeup of your total revenue.
+It's really challenging to manage a software as a service business without clarity on these important SaaS metrics.

-So how do you know which metrics matter most for a SaaS company?
+So how do you know which of the important metrics matter most for a SaaS company?

 Primary Financial Metrics for SaaS Companies Depend on Growth Phase